leonstafford/coding-test-advertising-settings/README.md

 Started with `wp-scripts` training wheels on, but doesn't look like it will allow compiling TS, so can go back to that and replace with custom build tool later, time permitting.

+Now have a custom panel showing and have registered some post metas for our fields.
+Still haven't built the components for the fields or any data storing/retrieving.